chef/chef-web-docs/chef_master/source/resource_gem_package.rst

 The RubyGems package provider attempts to use the RubyGems API to install gems without spawning a new process, whenever possible.
 A gems command to install will be spawned under the following conditions:

-* When a ``gem_binary`` property is specified (as a hash, a string, or by a .gemrc file), the chef-client will run that command to examine its environment settings and then again to install the gem.
+* When a ``gem_binary`` property is specified (as a hash, a string, or by a .gemrc file), Chef Infra Client will run that command to examine its environment settings and then again to install the gem.
-* When install options are specified as a string, the chef-client will span a gems command with those options when installing the gem.
+* When install options are specified as a string, Chef Infra Client will span a gems command with those options when installing the gem.
 * The Chef installer will search the ``PATH`` for a gem command rather than defaulting to the current gem environment.
 As part of ``enforce_path_sanity``, the ``bin`` directories area added to the ``PATH``, which means when there are no other proceeding RubyGems, the installation will still be operated against it.

 .. end_tag